djleamen/SUSTAINWebApp/README.md

 ---

 ## Configuration
-sust**AI**n offers flexible configurations to suit different workflows:
+SUSTAIN offers flexible configurations to suit different workflows:
 - **Max Tokens:** Set the maximum response length.
 - **Summarization Level:** Control how much context is trimmed from the user input.
 - **Caching Duration:** Define how long responses are stored to minimize repeat API calls.